mgrewe/ovmf/INSTALLATION.md

 2. [Advanced method](#advanced-installation): Advanced installation including preparation of Blender and compilation of OpenFace.
 This works for Windows and Linux systems.

-In the ned of this document, you find some information on [setting up your webcam](#3-webcam-setup) and [calibration of the system's end-to-end latency](#4-latency-calibration).
+In any case, be sure to read about the [configuration of your webcam](./WEBCAM.md).

 # 1. Easy Installation for Windows